 The Code of Conduct for Local Government Employees provides guidance on a wide range of areas in relation to policies and procedures for staff.
 There is a handbook for employees containing all employee related policies, which were refreshed during 2021/22.
-Two policies relating to raising concerns and acting-up are being finalised and will be concluded in early 2023/24, along with any revisions to the existing suite of policies.
+The policy relating to acting-up is being finalised and will be concluded in early 2024/25, while the existing suite of policies will be reviewed during the term of the new Corporate Plan 2024-28.